 Daniel Aristizábal: Art direction and digital art

-If you didn’t know the meaning of the phrase “eye candy”, now you do.
-An unidentifiable pink object, gravity-defying scenarios, and other overly real digital materials meet you on Daniel Aristazábal’s homepage.
+If you didn’t know the meaning of the phrase “eye candy,” now you do.
+An unidentifiable pink object, gravity-defying scenarios, and other overly real digital materials meet you on Daniel Aristazábal’s animation portfolio.
 The fun doesn’t stop there: each page of this graphic design website offers an exciting scrolling experience, as images slide in and begin to move, overlapping one another using various parallax scrolling effects.
-Adding a touch of order in this online playground, the four elements in the corner of the screen stay put while you scroll, offering an alternative form of website navigation.
+Adding a touch of order to this online playground are the four elements in the corners of the screen that stay put while you scroll, offering an alternative form of website navigation.

 Raz Shraga: Print, typography and art direction

-This graphic designer’s portfolio gets straight to the point, with a slideshow on the top fold, presenting a selection of his works.
+This graphic designer’s portfolio website gets straight to the point, with a slideshow on the top fold, presenting a selection of his works.
 An organized grid further down displays the rest of his projects.
 With a simple black background and white text and arrows, the colorful visuals really stand out.
-The navigation couldn’t be simpler, especially as the ‘info’ section slides in as a window, covering just a small part of the screen.
-By not being on a separate page, it means that you can stay on the main page, while simultaneously admiring the works.
+The navigation couldn’t be more intuitive, especially as the ‘info’ section slides in as a lightbox, covering just a small part of the screen.
+By popping up on the same page, it means that you can view Raz's graphic design resume, while simultaneously admiring his works.

 William LaChance: Painter

 Okay, so William LaChance isn’t exactly a graphic designer, but we just couldn’t resist.
-His portfolio is a great example of how to use color on a website.
+His artist portfolio is a great example of how to use color to evoke emotion in web design.
 The blocks of bright colors and shapes are bound to dazzle any site visitors’ eyes, as is the stunning animation on the top fold.
-The simple, sans-serif font in the menu bar and the use of white lines balance out the bold shades and patterns.
+The simple, sans-serif font in the website menu and the use of white lines balance out the bold shades and patterns.
 For a finishing touch, notice how the images and text slide in as you scroll – a theme that continues throughout each page of the site for a unified look.
 This consistency is something to look out for when you create a portfolio for your own works.